Renalytix AI (NASDAQ:RNLX) Shares Gap Down to $33.78

-Shares of Renalytix AI plc (NASDAQ:RNLX) gapped down before the market opened on Thursday .
+Renalytix AI plc (NASDAQ:RNLX)’s share price gapped down prior to trading on Thursday .
 The stock had previously closed at $33.78, but opened at $32.44.
-Renalytix AI shares last traded at $32.44, with a volume of 144 shares changing hands.
+Renalytix AI shares last traded at $32.44, with a volume of 144 shares traded.

-A number of research firms have recently issued reports on RNLX.
-Investec upgraded shares of Renalytix AI from a “hold” rating to a “buy” rating in a research report on Thursday, April 22nd.
-Zacks Investment Research downgraded shares of Renalytix AI from a “hold” rating to a “sell” rating in a research report on Friday, May 28th.
+A number of research firms recently weighed in on RNLX.
+Zacks Investment Research lowered shares of Renalytix AI from a “hold” rating to a “sell” rating in a report on Friday, May 28th.
+Investec raised shares of Renalytix AI from a “hold” rating to a “buy” rating in a report on Thursday, April 22nd.

 Renalytix AI plc develops artificial intelligence-enabled in vitro diagnostic solutions for kidney diseases.
 The company offers KidneyIntelX, a diagnostic platform that employs an artificial intelligence-enabled algorithm that combines various data inputs, including validated blood-based biomarkers, inherited genetics and personalized patient data from electronic health record, and systems to generate a unique patient risk score.